ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_umbrella.md

 The previous section ensured that DNS queries were redirected to Umbrella, giving us a basic layer of protection.
 To apply custom DNS policies, we will need to ensure that our setup can be uniquely identified by Umbrella, post which DNS Policies can be set up for the organization.
 Umbrella can be used to identify traffic coming from a public IP/IP Range.
 This helps with creating custom policies for a particular organization.
 In our lab, multiple devices will be talking to the outside world via the same Public IP, hence this approach will not work for us.

 Instead, we can get extremely granular and apply a policy to a specific user/group of users based on identities used to uniquely identify them.
+We can also pinpoint individual workstations by leveraging Cisco AnyConnect, thereby encompassing Roaming Computers in our DNS policies.

 ### API Keys and AD Configuration